Developmental Coordination Disorder

 Although sessions can take place in a number of environments including school in general we would recommend that the first visit takes place at home.
 Follow up sessions may be at home, school or other venue as needed.
 Below describes a typical initial assessment:

-Subjective History - this is a discussion between you, your physiotherapist and your child.
+This is a discussion between you, your physiotherapist and your child.
 This part will cover medical history, current problems, goals and anything that may be important to you.

-Objective - this is a detailed physical examination by the physiotherapist who will look at your child's overall physical capabilities and what their main difficulties with DCD are.
+This is a detailed physical examination by the physiotherapist who will look at your child's overall physical capabilities and what their main difficulties with DCD are.
 Our paediatric physiotherapist will ensure that this a fun and relaxed process and to the untrained eye it may appear to simply be play.
 By making it fun and engaging your child will enjoy the process and will also gain much more from therapy.

-Treatment - during each session the physiotherapist will help your child practice key movements, work on their balance, co-ordination and strength.
+During each session the physiotherapist will help your child practice key movements, work on their balance, co-ordination and strength.
 Your physiotherapist will also discuss and demonstrate ways in which you can help with rehabilitation and exercises at home.

 At the conclusion of the initial assessment your physiotherapist will talk over how best to move forward and will cover an overall plan in terms of number of sessions needed, how often sessions should be, what it is important to work on and initial goals for physiotherapy.